Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 Life insurance pays a death benefit to your beneficiaries if you pass while your policy is in force.
 The payout can minimize the financial impact of your death on your dependents.
 Your family can use the payout to take care of everyday living expenses, pay for your funeral, clear any debts you have left behind, and cover future expenses, like college tuition fees.

 There are two kinds of life insurance policies: term life and permanent life.
-Term life plans provide coverage for a pre-determined period, like 10, 20, or 30 years.
-After this period is up, coverage will terminate, unless you renew the policy.
+Term life plans provide coverage for a pre-determined period after which the period is up and coverage will terminate, unless you renew the policy.

 What is critical illness insurance?

-Critical illness pays a lump sum amount to you if you are diagnosed with a covered illness.
-How you use the payout is entirely up to you.
+Critical illness insurance pays a lump sum amount to you if you are diagnosed with a covered illness.
 You can use it to cover out-of-pocket medical costs, experimental treatments, childcare, or even daily expenses.

 Each policy is different, but most plans cover the following life-threatening illnesses: